-This is a question I got on the blog a few months ago, about writers who either live outside of the US or write about locations outside the US, or both:
+This question about international settings in fiction is one I got on the blog a few months ago.
+It’s about writers who either live outside of the US or books set outside the US, or both:

 How do editors and agents feel about writers from other countries?
 I live in Canada and write using Canadian spelling and grammar.
 My latest young adult story is set in Canada so I have kept to the Canadian standards.
 However, I’m afraid that agents will see that and wonder whether or not I know basic grammar.

 Do American agents consider the location of the story and/or it’s author when reading a manuscript?
 Do they require American spelling and grammar?
 Would an agent in the states consider taking on a story set in another country or would they prefer to change the setting to an American city?

 International Settings in Fiction, and the Far-Flung Writers Who Craft Them

 I get this question a lot, actually.
 And some people may not love the answer, though it isn’t coming from my personal beliefs.
 I’m talking about international writers and books set outside the US and how they are perceived in terms of marketing a manuscript to agents and/or editors for the American audience.
 I’m not giving my own personal views about how the world should be.
 I’m not making commentary on American culture.
 I’m not saying that this is the only opinion on the issue.
 But an undeniable bias exists toward American settings in today’s kidlit.
 That is a fact.
 (How do I feel about that personally?
 That’s not what this post is about.)